nizanhuw/Data512_Wildfire_Project/README.md

 Idaho_Coeur_d'Alene_Fires[1].json
 Idaho_Coeur_d'Alene_Fires[2].json

--  Reader.py: Instructor's python object class from the Wildfire.zip to read in USGS GEO
+> Reader.py: Instructor's python `object` function from the Wildfire.zip to read in USGS GEO

+## Data_Results folder
-#### Created_for_analysis
+#### Created_for_analysis and saved for visuals and regression
-- coeur_smoke_estimate_df.csv : Columns
+- coeur_smoke_estimate_df.csv : `Columns`
 >`Fire_Year`: the object from 163 to 2022 of wildfires
 >
 >`GIS_Acres`: the polygon gis area in float 64 from 1963 to 2022
+>
 >`Shortest_distance`: the shortest distance from the constraint of 1250 miles float 64 objects from 1963 to 2022
+>
 >`Average_distance`: the average distance from the 1250 miles limit constraint in float 64
+>
 >`Smoke_estimate`: The smoke estimate of fires for my city from 1963 to 2022 float64 the formula (area/distance)^squared

-- particulate_aqi.csv
+- particulate_aqi.csv: `Columns`
->`year month`: the attempted particle year from 1963 to 2023 written a "year-month-day" as a string
+>` year month`: the attempted particle year from 1963 to 2023 written a "year-month-day" as a string
+>
 >`AQI`: the list of daily AQIs as n float 64

 ## Report Results contain the following files:

 #### Common Analysis Part 1:
--Wildfire estimates and AQI from Idaho, Coeur d'Alene.png This file contains the
+- 'Wildfire estimates and AQI from Idaho, Coeur d'Alene.png' This file contains the Wildfire estimates and AQI from Idaho Coeur d'Alene
--total acres burned per year from Idaho, Coeur d'Alene.png This file contains the
+- 'total acres burned per year from Idaho, Coeur d'Alene.png' This file contains the total acres burned per year from Idaho, Coeur d'Alene.png
-- Number_of_Wild_Fires_Annually_from_Idaho,_Couer_d'Alene.png
+- 'Number_of_Wild_Fires_Annually_from_Idaho,_Couer_d'Alene.png'
-This file contains
+This file contains Number_of_Wild_Fires_Annually_from_Idaho,_Couer_d'Alene.png
-- Common_analyis_part1_reflection.pdf
+- 'Common_analyis_part1_reflection.pdf;
-  This pdf file contaisn
+  This pdf file contains the Common_analyis_part1_reflectio

 #### Common Analysis Part 3 implementation
 * Add